dasarpai/old.dasarpai.github.io/_draft/DS/2023-08-21-Comprehensive-Glossary-of-LLM.md

 **Multi-Task Learning:** Multi-task learning involves training a model to perform multiple tasks simultaneously.
 This can help improve the model's generalization abilities by leveraging shared knowledge across tasks.

 **Zero-Shot Learning:** Zero-shot learning is a scenario where a pre-trained model can perform a task it has never been explicitly trained on.
 It can achieve this by using its general language understanding to reason and infer solutions based on provided prompts or instructions.

+**One-shot transfer learning:** When you give one sample or one example and ask the model to solve all the problems in a similar way.

 **Few-Shot Learning:** Few-shot learning extends zero-shot learning by allowing the model to see a small number of examples (few shots) from a new task before making predictions.
 This approach is useful when you have limited task-specific labeled data.